Ellen Kuhn, Public Engagement Specialist

 Where We’re Going

-Future posts in this series will outline some coordinated projects and actions that our community is taking to address and overcome barriers to public engagement.
-Please look for additional posts about the CPE series with the following schedule, subject to evolution:
+Please look for additional posts recapping outcomes of the CPE series with the following schedule, subject to evolution:

 This post is one part of a set recapping the Conceptualizing Public Engagement series:

 - Post 1: Recapping the Conceptualizing Public Engagement Series: Part One

 - Post 2: Recapping the Conceptualizing Public Engagement Series: Part Two

 If you missed the CPE series but would like to get involved with the conversations and work moving forward, please email us.

 **The Conceptualizing Public Engagement Series was sponsored and co-hosted by the Office of Academic Innovation, the Vice President for Communications, the Vice President for Government Relations, the National Center for Institutional Diversity, the Office of Research, and the Vice Provost for Global Engagement and Interdisciplinary Academic Affairs.